Ah! The smell of adolescence.

 That means the first step is to wash WITH SOAP every day or at least most days.
 That includes your pubic hair, the outside of your vulva and your groin – AND I’m gonna go ahead and say your butt crack, too, because well, yeah.
 Butts get stinky and they need soap, too.

 The other thing you need to know is that your vaginal discharge only causes odor if it sticks around too long.
 So you have to make sure you get any dried discharge out of all the folds and creases in your vulva.
 You do that by opening your labia (which requires squatting or spreading your legs), and using your hand or a washcloth and warm water.
 It's easiest in a bathtub, but you can also get the job done in the shower.
 If you have a detachable shower head, that can work, too.
-You DON’T have to put anything inside your vagina, but you do need to wash the outer and inner labia and the creases around them.
+You DON’T need to put anything inside your vagina, but you do need to wash the outer and inner labia and the creases around them.
 Make sure to rinse well so you don’t leave soap on that sensitive skin.

 While you’re figuring it out, you can you can look with a mirror after your bath or shower to make sure you got the dried up stuff out of there.
 I know – sounds awkward, but it’s your body, and it sounds to me like the odor has been awkward for you, too.

 The last thing I want to tell you is that you might see products in the store called “feminine deodorant” or “douches” for cleaning the vagina.
 You DON’T EVER need to use those products!
-First of all, your vulva isn’t supposed to smell like a flower, so there’s no need to put perfumed sprays down there.
+First of all, your vulva isn’t supposed to smell like a flower, so there’s no need to put perfumed sprays or washes down there.
 Secondly, the vagina cleans itself, and squirting water or other liquids up the vagina to “clean” it actually damage the normal healthy bacteria in there and increase the risk for vaginal infections.
 Your vagina is a self-cleaning organ, but your vulva is not (and you know the difference, right?)

 I’ll stop now (smile).
 But don’t be embarrassed at all that we had this talk.
 You wouldn’t believe how many girls have the same issue at your age.
 Before now, you never had to pay much attention to washing down there, but puberty is a gamechanger – and there’s a lot to learn.
 But I think you’re going to get through it just fine!